elephantry/benchmark/README.md

 - insert many: insert 25 rows;
 - query all: fetch all results of a 10 000 rows table;
 - query one: fetch all results of a 1 row table.
+- one relation: fetch one user with their posts title
+- all relation: sfetch all users with all their posts title